Pollak: The RNC Rebranded the Republican Party, and America

 The convention explained conservative policies, but did so through personal testimonials — the grief of Ann Dorn and Kayla Mueller’s parents; the warnings of Maximo Alvarez; a young Madison Cawthorn rising to his feet.

 There has been much hand-wringing in the media about how Trump has changed the GOP.
-For four days, Republicans celebrate civil rights leaders, suffragettes, and redeemed prisoners.
+For four days, Republicans celebrated civil rights leaders, suffragettes, and redeemed prisoners.
 If this is Trump’s “new” GOP, it is long overdue.

 The feeling of a typical Republican voter, watching all of this, was one of pride — pride in the party, pride in the president, pride in the country.